ACM40960/project-16310126/README.md

 ### 3. Data 📊 📈
+The user is recommended to download all datasets from this GitHub, as all datasets are frequenlty updated on their respective websites.

 #### Temperature Data 🌡️ ❄️ 🔥

 The [temperature data ](https://www.metoffice.gov.uk/hadobs/hadcrut5/data/current/download.html )
-obtained from Met Office Hadley Centre observations datasets, where we downloaded 3 files:
+was obtained from the Met Office Hadley Centre, where we downloaded 3 files:

 1. HadCRUT5 analysis time series: ensemble means and uncertainties: Summary Series Global Monthly NetCDF;
 2. HadCRUT5 analysis time series: ensemble members: Ensemble Series Global Monthly NetCDF;